get-advantage/advantage/www/docs/tutorial/creative.md

         if (response?.action === AdvantageMessageAction.FORMAT_REJECTED) {
             // Oh no, the format was rejected.
 Time to for a backup plan }
+    } else {
+        // For some reason, a session was not created.
+Perhaps the site isn't yet Advantage enabled?
     }
 }
 main();